-Certain thermometers can be attached to the meat while cooking.
-But this is not the case for digital thermometers that are “instant read.”
-This type of thermometer only registers temperature when you place it in the meat.
-It must not be left in the meat while it is cooking.
+But this isn’t the case for digital thermometers that are “instant read.”
+This type of thermometer only registers the temperature when you place it in the meat.
+It must not be left in the meat while it’s cooking.

-Here’s how to use it.
+Here’s how to use it:

 - Set the thermometer’s temperature according to the meat that you plan on roasting.